Dr Ying Zhou

 Gallie D and Zhou Y (2013) Work Organisation and Employee Involvement in Europe.
 Luxembourg: Publications Office of the European Union (cited in the European Commission policy document Employment and Social Developments in Europe 2014 and featured in French newspaper Le Monde in 2018 and 2019).

 Gallie D and Zhou Y (2013).
 ‘Job Control, Work Intensity and Work Stress.
 In Gallie D (ed.)
 Economic Crisis and the Quality of Work.
-Oxford: Oxford University Press (presented to the UK Cabinet Office and cited in the UK policy document Wellbeing and Policy Report 2014).
+Oxford: Oxford University Press (presented to the UK Cabinet Office at No.10 Downing Street and cited in the UK policy document Wellbeing and Policy Report).

 Paugam S and Zhou Y (2007).
 'Job Insecurity'.
 In Gallie D (ed.)
 Employment Regimes and the Quality of Work.
 Oxford University Press (cited in the French government policy Mesurer les facteurs psychosociaux de risque au travail pour les maitriser.
 Rapport du Collège d’expertise sur le suivi des risques psychosociaux au travail, faisant suite à la demande du Ministre du travail, de l’emploi et de la santé).